alhajee/ckan/doc/user-guide.rst

 User guide
 ==========

-This user guide covers using CKAN's web interface to organize, publish and find data.
-CKAN also has a powerful API (machine interface), which makes it easy to develop extensions and links with other information systems.
+This user guide covers using FMLD's web interface to organize, publish and find data.
+FMLD also has a powerful API (machine interface), which makes it easy to develop extensions and links with other information systems.
 The API is documented in :doc:`/api/index`.